 Q: How do I sign up?

 A: If you are already receiving Social Security, you are automatically enrolled in Medicare Parts A and B (known as Original Medicare) at 65.
-You'll receive a Medicare card two or three months before your birthday, and coverage starts the first day of the month when your birthday falls.
+You'll receive a Medicare card two or three months before your birthday, and coverage starts on the first day of your birthday month.
 Part A covers hospitalization and comes with no premiums, assuming you or your spouse paid into Medicare while working.
 Part B, which covers medical services, does require premiums, but you have the option of withdrawing if you wish.

 If you aren't yet receiving Social Security, you will need to apply for Medicare during one of the designated annual enrollment periods.
 Your initial enrollment period lasts for seven months, beginning three months before the month in which you turn 65.
 To help avoid a potential gap in coverage, consider enrolling during the three months prior to your 65th birthday.

 Q: Should I enroll at 65 if I'm still working and covered?